areebg9/mnist-digit-recognizer-app/EXPLAINED_CODE.md

 ```
 And as such, the app will be able to predict the digit of the user's input.
 ## Adding a Clear Functionality
 This app would not be a viable option if the user could only predict their drawing once - therefore, we must add a *Clear* functionality.
-Withing our custom view, we will define a method that does this.
+Within our custom view, we will define a method that does this.
 ```kotlin
 public fun clear(): Void? {
     extraCanvas.drawColor(backgroundColor)